 He followed Alex into a small kitchen.
 A girl, maybe eighteen, scarf around her head, was vigorously scrubbing a pot, flecks of black foam up to her knuckles.

 “Marcella is helping us out today,” Alex said.
 “The food delivery should be here soon.”

 He raised his voice over the sound of the rushing tap water.
 “Marcella, will you eat with us?”

 “On a Saturday night?” she said loudly.
 “No, sorry, I have plans for dinner later.”

 She turned off the water, wiped her hands and before Alex could introduce him, she dashed out.

-“Sorry,” Alex said, “She’s much better with children than with grown-ups.
-She’ll give the kids their bath and put them to bed.
+“Sorry,” Alex said, “Marcella is much better with children than with grown-ups.
+She’ll make sure the kids wrap up and go to bed.
 Callie will be down in a minute.”